Veteran Service Dog Capital Campaign WDFV

 We anticipate having approximately 16,000 square feet of structures at full build-out.
 We are committed to siting the buildings where they will be buffered from neighboring properties, and we will incorporate water and energy efficiency and sustainability into our designs.
 We estimate needing to raise approximately $5 million dollars to complete the full campus, which will include site design and development and the construction of buildings.
 We will build in three phases and the majority of funding will come from generous individual, corporate, and foundation gifts.

 Our Veterans/Service dog cabins will contain 24 cabin suites that will accommodate up to 48 dogs in training.
 Each suite will resemble a home living situation and have a shaded patio area and access to a large play yard.
 Our suites are designed for comfort and low stress, so our dogs will be relaxed and able to focus on learning their new skills.
 Specialized dog training kennels are planned for those times when we are expecting shelter dogs and behavioral training and modification.
 Additionally, an observation area is planned for times that we may need to care for a sick dog or have incoming dogs from shelters or other assistance dog programs that need to be held in quarantine.
 This building will also contain rooms for food preparation, grooming, laundry, and storage.

 Veteran/Dog Team: Cabin #1 housing unit for the veterans and dogs in training Under Construction!!!

-Our Client Lodge will contain 6 fully accessible rooms and bathrooms for clients and their dogs, as well as caregivers if required.
-Having accommodations on-site will allow our clients to focus on their training and not have to concern themselves with transportation to and from hotels and restaurants.
+Our Veterans Lodge will contain 6 fully accessible rooms and bathrooms for Heroes and their dogs, as well as caregivers if required.
+Having accommodations on-site will allow our veterans to focus on their training and not have to concern themselves with transportation to and from hotels and restaurants.
 The lodge will also be less stressful for our dogs as they adapt to working and living with a new partner before being exposed to the rigors of public life.